Skip to Content

 Mia Robinson

 This is Mia’s first year on the editorial board and second year on staff.
-She is a member of clubs such as Bring Change to Mind, Green Council, and others.
-Mia is also a part of the LHS swim team and track and field.
-As one of the features editors, she is excited to interview people and publish stories for the Lancer Spirit.
+She is a member of clubs such as Bring Change to Mind, Green Council, and others, along with some honor societies.
+Mia swims for the high school, as well as a club team.
+Outside of school, she likes to hang out with friends and listen to music.
+As one of the chiefs, Mia is excited to collaborate with the rest of the staff on writing, editing, and publishing stories for The Lancer Spirit.
+Venmo: Mia_Robinson4

 Donate to Lancer Spirit Online